 If your cat spends some time outdoors, check the area first to make sure it’s safe for them but keep them inside for the first few weeks to let them really become familiar with their new home.

-Most importantly, ensure that you have updated your contact details with their microchip register and ensure other appropriate identification is in place such as a collar tag with your name and number engraved, as well as a free National Pet Register ID tag.
+Most importantly, ensure that you have updated your contact details with their microchip register and ensure other appropriate identification is in place such as a collar tag with your name and number engraved.
 Remember to register your pet with your local council and learn about their laws relating to cats – many councils in Australia impose cat curfews at night.

 With a well thought out plan you can help your cat to transition easily into their new home.